 Blunt eye trauma can be caused by a punch to the face or by a deployed airbag.
-It is important to let Dr. Rajjoub know every detail of what happened so that she can determine the possible extent of the damage.
+It is important to let the doctor know every detail of what happened so that she can determine the possible extent of the damage.
 The treatment will vary greatly depending on the amount of damage.

 Orbital wall fractures occur when the thin bones around the eye break or become fractured.
 These injuries will cause swelling in and around the eye, but most orbital wall fractures heal themselves with no issue.
-However, it is important to stay in contact with Dr. Rajjoub so she can examine to make sure there are no complications.
+However, it is important to stay in contact with the doctor so they can examine to make sure there are no complications.

-If you have sustained orbital or eye trauma, be sure to contact Dr. Rajjoub immediately.
+If you have sustained orbital or eye trauma, be sure to contact us immediately.
 The outcomes of these injuries greatly depend on how quickly you receive help.
 Contact our Annandale, Manassas, or Arlington, VA location to schedule your eye trauma evaluation today!